simovaeliska/Shark_Data/README.md

 **Introduction**

-"This project analyzes shark attack data to explore patterns in shark incidents, focusing on factors like location, activity, season, and demographics.
-By identifying trends, we aim to improve safety awareness and preventative insights for ocean-goers."
+This project analyzes shark attack data to explore patterns in shark incidents, focusing on factors like location, activity, season, and demographics.
+By identifying trends, we aim to improve safety awareness and preventative insights for ocean-goers.

+**Hypothesis**
+Educating users about shark encounter risk factors, including location, time of year, and activity type, will increase their awareness and reduce shark-related incidents.

 **Required packages**